poivronjaune/GreenEnergy/README.md

-# GreenEnery
+# GreenEnergy

 [EXOWATT]() : Sun focus to heat bricks and power a Sterling Engine to produce electricty
+[SOLDESAL Australia](https://soldesal.energy/) : Zero-Emission Desalination and Baseload Power Source - Empowering remote areas with sustainable energy and water